horaciovelvetine/ForceDrawnGraphs/README.md

 ![Results Visualization](docs/LeveraginMultipleThreadsAvgs.png)

 Takeaways: The multi-threaded process ends up being some 2.2x faster than the single-threaded import.
-Given the performance uptik, the `counts()` command in [FindAndUpdateRecordCounts.java](src/main/java/edu/ForceDrawnGraphs/commands/FindAndUpdateRecordCounts.java) was refactored to leverage multi-threading as well, to similar effect.
+Given the performance uptik, the `counts()` command was refactored to leverage multi-threading as well, to similar effect.
 When beginning this project my original time to complete an import was estimated to a few days, now that process has been reduced to UNDER 15 minutes - to create a COMPLETE local copy of the entirety of the English Wikipedia (as of 2019 - the origianl date from Wikimedia's dump and the Kensho set).

 To give some additional insight - my logic for the import process adds 5ms (on average) of time over the entirety of the import of some 210 million records (across all 7 files).
 The remaining overhead in the import process is Postgres and the Libraries used to write to it, and had been minimized as much as is reasonable for the scope of this project.